 The WebP format, which is developed by Google is becoming ever more popular on the net these days.
 With many popular websites and web browsers adopting it.
 WebP offers a modern image format that “provides superior and lossy compression for images on the web”.
 Having played with the file format myself, I can confirm that using WebP can dramatically reduce the file size of images, while keeping almost the same level of detail as a source image as in the “PNG” format.

 New users to Linux may find it a bit “fiddly” getting Second Life up and running.
 So, in this guide I’ll quickly show you how to install the Firestorm client to access Second Life.
-The Linux distro I use is Manjaro Xfce 20.0.3, which is an Arch based distro.
+The Linux distribution I use is Manjaro Xfce 20.0.3, which is an Arch based.
 However, the steps below should work on other Linux distros like Ubuntu, Linux Mint or Pop!_OS 📝 Ensure you have your Linux graphics drivers up to date and installed correctly before following the steps below.